-A. The main role & responsibilities of a Data Controller are as follows:

-- Lead the open data initiative of Department / Organization. - Take initiative to release as many datasets as possible on proactive basis. - Identify the High Value Datasets and schedule their release on Data Portal. - Prepare the Negative List for the Department as per the directions in NDSAP. - Ensures that the datasets being published are in compliance with NDSAP through a workflow process. - Periodically monitor the release of datasets as per predefined schedule. - Take relevant action on the feedback/suggestion received from the citizen for the datasets belonging to the Ministry / Department. - Ensure the correctness of his contact details on the Data Portal by sending a mail to ndsap@gov.in, in case of any change. - Take action on Suggestions on new datasets made by public on Data Portal.
+- A. The main role & responsibilities of a Data Controller are as follows: - Lead the open data initiative of Department/Organization. - Nominate Data Contributors - Create Data Contributors login id. using Data Controller's login account - Take initiative to release as many datasets as possible on proactive basis. - Identify the High Value Datasets and schedule their release on OGD Platform. - Prepare the Negative List for the Department as per the directions in NDSAP. - Ensures that the datasets being published, through a workflow process, are in compliance with NDSAP. - Periodically monitor the release of datasets as per predefined schedule. - Take relevant action on the feedback/suggestion received from the citizen for the datasets belonging to the Ministry/Department/Organization. - Ensure the correctness of his contact details on the OGD Platform by sending a mail/ letter to ndsap@gov.in, in case of any change. - Take action on Suggestions on new datasets made by public through the OGD Platform.